 William has been the acting in-house legal counsel of the Hong Kong Stock Exchange and the CEO of the Bermuda Stock Exchange.
 He has advised governments and supranational aid agencies on the development of securities laws and financial services in several countries.

-William is co-author, with Arthur Scully, of B2B Exchanges: The Killer Application in the Business-to-Business Internet Revolution (ISI Publications, 1999).
-William is currently serving, or has previously served, as a director with several of the hedge funds mentioned in this book or in the associated website materials, including Arrowhead, Bridgewater, Level Global, and Pharos.
-He has also acted as an expert witness in legal proceedings arising out of some of the hedge fund failures described here.
+William is co-author, with Arthur Sculley, of B2B Exchanges: The Killer Application in the Business-to-Business Internet Revolution (ISI Publications, 1999).
+He is currently serving, or has previously served, as a director with several of the hedge funds mentioned in Famous Frauds and Financial Failures or in the website bonus materials, including Arrowhead, Bridgewater, Level Global, and Pharos.
+William has also acted as an expert witness in legal proceedings arising out of some of the hedge fund failures described here.